California Industry Assistance

 - San Diego Gas & Electric Company (SDG&E)

-Customers of Liberty Utilities (CalPeco Electric) and Pacific Power (PacifiCorp) should contact their utility directly if they believe they are eligible for California Industry Assistance.
+Customers of Liberty Utilities (CalPeco Electric), Pacific Power (PacifiCorp), and Bear Valley Electric Service should contact their utility directly if they believe they are eligible for California Industry Assistance.

 The attestation process is completed at the facility level, where facility is defined in CARB's Cap-and-Trade Regulation Section 95802(144)(A) as ". . . physical property, plant, building, structure, source, or stationary equipment located on one or more contiguous or adjacent properties…" If a business has multiple eligible facilities, it must complete a separate attestation for each facility.